This won't take a moment...

 PIP Mobility Standard Rate £23.20

-A: Motability is a scheme which gives people with reduced mobility a lease on a brand new car.
-PIP, Personal Independence Payment, is a mobility allowance which can be used as payment for a Motability car.
+A: Motability is a scheme that gives people with reduced mobility a lease on a brand new car.
+PIP, Personal Independence Payment, is a mobility allowance that can be used as payment for a Motability car.

 A: The cost of a Motability car depends on the make and model, with over 2,000 vehicles available on the scheme.
 You give your mobility allowance in exchange for a car, with some costing less than your allowance.
 If this is the case, you keep the difference.
 More expensive models require the full allowance plus an advanced payment.